Turks in Germany: Academic estimates

 Throughout the decades estimates by academics of the Turkish-German population have varied.
 In 1990, David Scott Bell et al. put it at between 2.5 million and 3 million Turks in Germany.
 A lower 1993 estimate by Stephen J. Blank et al. said there were 1.8 million Turks.
 The German Government's Special Commission on Integration Barbara John estimated that there were more than 3 million Turks, including third-generation descendants, and that 79,000 new babies were born each year within the community.
 The estimate of three million was also given by other scholars in the mid-1990s.
 A higher estimate of 4 million Turks (including three generations) was reported by John Pilger in 1993 and the Deutsches Orient-Institut in 1994.
 Moreover, Marilya Veteto-Conrad said that in the German capital there was already "over a million Turks in Berlin alone" in 1996.

 In 2003, Ina Kötter et al. said that there was "more than 4 million people of Turkish origin" in Germany; this has also been reiterated by other scholars.
 However, Michael Murphy Andregg said that by the 2000s "Germany was home to at least five million Turks"; various scholars have also given this estimate.
 Jytte Klausen cited German statistics in 2005 showing 2.4 million Turks, but acknowledged that unlike Catholics, Protestants, and Jews, the Turkish community cannot allocate their ethnic or religious identity in official counts.
-Indeed, a 2007 study by Clifford Geertz claimed that there was already "two million Turks in Berlin" alone.
-A higher estimate of 7 million Turks was given by Paul Gottfried in 2003, and Tessa Szyszkowitz quoted a senior European official who also said there was seven million Turks living in Germany in 2005.

-As of 2020, numerous scholars have estimated that there are approximately 7 million Turks in Germany, including Graham E. Fuller, James G. Lacey, Daniela Coli, and George K. Zestos and Rachel N. Cooke.
-Non-academic reports published by The Times, the Foundation for Subsidiarity, and Marianne have also suggested this figure.